 - All of JSacadura’s videos on propagating figs are excellent, but this video is a great introduction to a common way of rooting fig cuttings.
 Rooting Fig Cuttings | A foolproof rooting method

-- Mark Travis has put together a great site here on mulberries.
-Here you can find more information on what types of mulberries cannot be propagated from hardwood cuttings.
+- Mark Travis has put together a great site on mulberries.
+Here you can find more information on what types of mulberries can and cannot be propagated from hardwood cuttings.
 Growing Mulberries - Propagating

 Propagating Currants and Gooseberries from Hardwood Cuttings